pixelovers-blog/gitbook-docs/getting-started/quick-start-guide.md

 npx frontity build
 ```

-to create a production-ready bundle.
+...to create a production-ready bundle.

 It will create a `/build` folder with a `server.js` file and a `/static` folder with all your javascript files and other assets.
 You can either